JiiXaa/bomb-sweeper/docs/TESTING.md

 - Application's other features: <br>
   - [x] The default text color when selected is replaced with a red shade.
 It works on every page.

-[Back to contents](#contents)  ||  [Back to Main README](https://github.com/JiiXaa/bomb-sweeper#testing)
+  - [x] If user uses wrong URL / page which does not exists it automatically gets redirected to the main menu (index.html) [Back to contents](#contents)  ||  [Back to Main README](https://github.com/JiiXaa/bomb-sweeper#testing)